Police fire tear gas on crowd of mourners in eastern Congo

-KINSHASA, Nov 28 (Reuters) - Congolese police fired tear gas to disperse hundreds of people who had gathered in the eastern city of Goma on Saturday to pay tribute to victims of recurrent attacks nearby, organisers said.
+KINSHASA (Reuters) - Congolese police fired tear gas to disperse hundreds of people who had gathered in the eastern city of Goma on Saturday to pay tribute to victims of recurrent attacks nearby, organizers said.

 The intervention is the latest in a series of crackdowns by Congolese authorities against activist groups ahead of a tense electoral period.
 At least two people were wounded and 14 arrested on Saturday, the sources said.

-Two dozen police officers arrived in the Majengo neighbourhood shortly afterwards, firing tear gas and live bullets as the crowd fled, he added.
+Two dozen police officers arrived in the Majengo neighborhood shortly afterwards, firing tear gas and live bullets as the crowd fled, he added.

 “There were two wounded - a 15-year-old girl and an 18-year-old boy,” Nkulula said.
 “In addition, 14 people were arrested...including two members of Lucha.”